EternalColor/Godot-Planet-Generator-Module/README.md

 With this module you can create and configure procedurally created planet meshes in Godot.

 You need the source code of Godot 3.2 in order to compile this project.
-The contents of this project must be copied to the /modules/ folder inside the Godot source code.
+The contents of this project must be copied to the /modules/ folder inside the Godot source.

 # API Specification